-The string displayed when a Fortran 77 source file is compiled to a shared-library object file after first running the file through the C preprocessor.
-If this is not set, then \$SHF77PPCOM or \$SHFORTRANPPCOM (the command line) is displayed.
+If set, the string displayed when a Fortran 77 source file is compiled to a shared-library object file after first running the file through the C preprocessor.
+If not set, then \$SHF77PPCOM or \$SHFORTRANPPCOM (the command line) is displayed.